What Is a Good Mortgage Rate in Today’s Market? | 2024

 Mortgage rates FAQ

-So far in 2024, we’ve witnessed a gradual decline in mortgage rates, moving from the 7% range to the mid-6% range.
+So far in 2024, we’ve witnessed mortgage rates fall to the mid-6% range in early spring, climb above 7%, and then dip back down to the low-6% range.
 Your best mortgage rate will depend on your personal credit profile, down payment amount, income, and current debt load.
 Even your loan term affects your mortgage rate.
 Shorter-term loans tend to offer lower rates.

 What factors influence mortgage rates today?